 The 10 Best Summer SuperFoods:

+Summer time bring about hotter temperatures, more outside activities and unique seasonal produce.
 Eating by the season is a key aspect to healthy nutrition.
 Fruits and vegetables are at their nutritional peak during their prime growing season.
 Before the advent of refrigeration and the mass production and storage of foods everyone had to eat by the availability of the season.
 This is natural and our body is innately designed to eat in this matter.

 Different seasons have their own unique qualities and energies.
 Summer foods tend to be lighter and cooler.
 They also should be packed of fluid and hydration boosting minerals to take on the heat & humidity of the summer.